LIFE STORY

 Only the Soviets went to the trouble of putting on trial the sadists they captured, and recording their crime details.

 The Nanking massacre was a particularly sensitive topic, with the extreme rightwing in total denial despite photos and witness records.
-Fakes and deliberate distortions they would insist.
+All fakes and deliberate distortions, they would insist.

-Even moderates, like the Gaimusho, objected to way China insisted on building a memorial atrocity museum in Nanjing.
+Even moderates, including some in the Gaimusho, objected to way China insisted on building a memorial atrocity museum in Nanjing.
 Harmful to Japan-China friendship, they said.

 2. War Responsibility